Helen Kirkpatrick: Post-war career

 By 1946 Kirkpatrick had left the Chicago Daily News and joined the New York Post for which paper she covered the Nuremberg Trials and secured one of the first interviews with Jawaharlal Nehru, the first prime minister of India.

 Leaving journalism to work as an information officer for the Marshall Plan before returning to Washington, D.C. to work for an Advisor to Secretaty of State Dean Acheson in the European Bureau of the State Department between 1949 and 1953, Kirkpatrick then finally became secretary to the President of Smith College, her alma mater.

 After retirement she was engaged in a number of civic activities, many of which were on behalf of the Democratic Party.

 Personal life and death

 Kirkpatrick divorced her first husband, Victor Polacheck, in 1936 and in 1954 married Robbins Milbank, a trustee of Smith College.
 She remained married to Milbank until his death in 1985.
+Between 1983 and 1993, Kirkpatrick began gifting her papers to the Sophia Smith Collection, Smith College Special Collections.

 After retirement to Williamsburg, Virginia, Kirkpatrick died on December 29, 1997.